pingswept/me30-website/content/logistics/projects.md

 *   It has some kind of user input, like a button, knob, joystick, sensor, or the like, that talks to the microcontroller.
 (Read the note below about the ME 30 Nolop tab).
 *   It has at least one part that moves, driven by one of the motors in your kit.
 (You can use both motors if you want.
 Servo motors are prohibited.)
 *   It is at least sort of fun to play.
 A blinking LED is not a game.
+*   It includes no 3D printed components whose STL files were downloaded from the internet.
+*   Its major structural components are NOT 3D printed.

 For 1 of the 7 project points you will also need to respond to the project reflection questions linked from Canvas.